According to the workbook "The Drum" version en Français

 - a teaching longer remained purely oral or written based on empirical, become methodical since the mid-20th century (clear books, precise and rigorous analysis: "Le Tambour d'Ordonnance" volumes No. 1 & No. 2, by Robert Goute).

-Whe must add that the drum is often not even considered as a musical instrument in its own right, that his comprehensive education is not taught in conservatories, which occurs in many forms, significant differences (hardware , positions and gestures, degree of sophistication) of a country or a region of the world.
+We must add that the drum is often not even considered as a musical instrument in its own right, that his comprehensive education is not taught, except rare exceptions, in National Schools, which occurs in many forms, significant differences (hardware , positions and gestures, degree of sophistication) of a country or a region of the world.

 In addition, the drum is an instrument that is expressed usually in a group, this group either alone or it is part of an instrumental ensemble.